Mission & Quick Facts

 In sum, Murray State University fosters an exciting and challenging learning environment.

-schools nationwide that are doing the most to embrace America’s veterans
+are doing the most to embrace America’s veterans as students.

 Location: Murray, Ky.